PNDeb/pinenote-tweaks/pn_handbook/userguide_raw/docs/index.md

 # Debian Trixie for the Pine64 PineNote

-TOC:

-* Getting started
-* Troubleshooting
-* How do I...

 ## Introduction

 Hi there, nice of you to install this Debian image on your PineNote!